-We believe in preserving our shipyard heritage and educating future generations on the industry that helped build our towns.
+We believe in preserving our shipbuilding heritage and educating future generations on the industry that helped build our towns.

 How it Started

-The idea for the Shipyard Heritage Museum began with a simple realisation - that the shipyards which built our towns, employed generations of families, and shaped communities along the River Tyne do not have a single permanent place where their story is told properly.
+This began with a simple idea - that the shipyards which built our towns, employed generations of families, and shaped communities along the River Tyne, Wear and Tees deserve a permanent place where their story is told properly.

-This project began as a community campaign to change that - to create a permanent place where the history of shipbuilding on the Tyne, and the people and communities behind it, can be preserved and shared for future generations.
+The project has since developed from a community campaign into a collaborative initiative working towards establishing a permanent Shipyard Heritage Museum for the region - a place where the history of the shipyards, the people who worked in them, and the communities they built can be preserved and shared for future generations.

 Our Mission

-Our mission is to establish a Shipbuilding Heritage Museum on the River Tyne that preserves the history of shipbuilding in the region while also supporting education, skills development, research and community engagement.
+Our mission is to establish a Shipyard Heritage Museum on the River Tyne that tells of the history, people and communities of the North East shipyards, while creating education, skills, research and innovation opportunities for future generations.

 Andy is an entrepreneur and businessman with a background in large corporate enterprises and start-up businesses.
 He is the 3x great-nephew of Andrew Leslie, who founded Leslie’s shipyard in Hebburn in 1853, later becoming R & W Hawthorn, Leslie & Company.